garibaldiviolin/phonebilling/README.md

     "id":  // Record unique identificator (must be an integer value);
     "type":  // indicate if the data is a start record ("type": 1) or end record ("type": 2);
     "timestamp":  // The timestamp of when the call started (the format must be YYYY-MM-DDThh:mm:ssZ,
-                  //where T and Z are fixed letters);
+                  // where T and Z are fixed letters);
     "call_id":  // Unique for each call record pair (must be an integer value);
-    "source":  // The subscriber phone number that originated the call (must have 10 or 11
+    "source":  // The subscriber phone number that originated the call (must be a string with 10 or 11
                // digits, where the first two digits are the area code, and the other ones
                // are the phone number);
     "destination":  // The phone number receiving the call.
 It must have the same format as the source